Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Setting and Assumptions

 where $W(r) = [W_{u \cdot v}(r),W_v(r)']'$ is a $(1 + k)$-dimensional vector of independent standard Brownian motions and $\Omega \coloneqq \sum_{h = -\infty}^\infty \mE(w_0 w_h')>0$ denotes the long-run covariance matrix of $\{w_t\}_{t \in \mZ}$.
 Note that the results in this paper also hold under alternative sets of assumptions as long as they imply the functional central limit theorem for $\{w_t\}_{t \in \mZ}$ given in \eqref{eq:FCLT}, see, e.g., \cite{IbragimovPhillips08} and \cite{deJong03UP} for possible other conditions.

 The target of our investigation, the adaptive LASSO estimator \citep{Zou06} of $\beta_T$ in~\eqref{eq:y}, is defined as

 where $\lambda_T > 0$ and $\gamma \geq 1$ are tuning parameters.
 In contrast to the classical LASSO estimator of \cite{Tibshirani96}, the penalty term for the $j$-th coefficient in \eqref{eq:ALASSO} contains the reciprocal of the absolute value of a preliminary estimator $\hat\beta_j^0$ of $\beta_{T,j}$, where $\beta_{T,j}$ denotes the $j$-th element of $\beta_T$.
 Its aim is to increase the penalty term if $\beta_{T,j}$ seems small to encourage shrinking, and to penalize less if $\beta_{T,j}$ appears to be large in order to reduce the bias.
-In practice, $\gamma$ is often chosen as 1 or 2.
-In line with the recommendations in \cite{LeeEtAl22}, we set $\gamma = 1$ and $\hat\beta^0 = \hat\beta$, where

-denotes the ordinary least-squares (OLS) estimator of $\beta_T$ in~\eqref{eq:y}.
+In practice, $\gamma$ is often chosen as 1 or 2 and $\lambda_T$ is typically selected based on cross-validation or information criteria.
+In line with the recommendations in \cite{LeeEtAl22}, we set $\gamma = 1$ and $\hat\beta^0 = \hat\beta$, where $\hat\beta$ denotes the OLS estimator of $\beta_T$ in~\eqref{eq:y}.
 Under Assumption~\ref{ass:w1}, the limiting distribution of $\hat\beta$ is given by

-where $\Delta_{vu} \coloneqq \sum_{h=0}^\infty \mE(v_0u_h)$, see, e.g., \cite{PhillipsDurlauf86}.
-In general, the presence of endogeneity and error serial correlation implies that $B_v(r)$ and $B_u(r)$ are correlated and $\Delta_{vu}\neq 0$, so that the limiting distribution of the OLS estimator is contaminated by second order bias terms, rendering it infeasible for hypothesis testing or for constructing meaningful confidence intervals \cite[compare,][Section~5]{PhillipsDurlauf86}.\footnote{In the absence of endogeneity, $B_v(r)$ and $B_u(r)$ are independent and $\Delta_{vu} = 0$ so that the limiting distribution in~\eqref{eq:OLS} is a zero-mean Gaussian mixture distribution in the sense that, conditional on $W_v(r)$, it is Gaussian with mean zero and covariance matrix $\left(\int_0^1 B_v(r)B_v(r)'dr\right)^{-1}$.} To reduce notational complexity in the following, we define $\zeta_{vv} \coloneqq \int_0^1 B_v(r)B_v(r)'dr$.

-Before presenting the asymptotic properties of the adaptive LASSO estimator in the cointegrating regression model in Section~\ref{sec:asymptotics}, we discuss two related settings to which our results extend: Remark~\ref{rem:LUR} considers the local-to-unit-root model, and Remark~\ref{rem:PRED} looks at so-called predictive regressions \citep[see, e.g.,][]{KooEtAl20,MeiShi24}.
-In both settings, the OLS estimator of $\beta_T$ remains $T$-consistent and the estimator continues to satisfy analogous properties as in the cointegrating regression model.
-Therefore, the key adjustment in applying our results from Section~\ref{sec:asymptotics} to these two models lies in replacing $\mathcal{Z}$, the limiting distribution of the OLS estimator in the cointegrating regression model, with the model specific distribution of the OLS estimator.